 -

-class CaseInsensitiveEnumMeta(*args, **kwargs)
+class CaseInsensitiveEnumMeta(*args, **kwargs)open_in_new -

 Meta class for case-insensitive enum.